Anne Finch, Countess of Nottingham: Early life

 Anne was the daughter of Christopher Hatton, 1st Viscount Hatton, and his wife, the former Lady Cecilia Tufton.
-Her mother was killed in an explosion at Castle Cornet on 30 December 1672.
+During an explosion at Castle Cornet on 30 December 1672, her mother and grandmother were killed, while she alongside her young sisters were rescued from the rubbles by her father's black servant named James Chappell.

 From her father's second marriage, she had two younger half-brothers, William Hatton, 2nd Viscount Hatton and Henry Hatton, 3rd Viscount Hatton.

-Her paternal grandparents were Christopher Hatton, 1st Baron Hatton and the former Elizabeth Montagu (a daughter of Sir Charles Montagu).
-Her mother was the fourth daughter of John Tufton, 2nd Earl of Thanet and Lady Margaret Sackville (eldest daughter and co-heiress of Richard Sackville, 3rd Earl of Dorset).
+Her father, the 1st Viscount Hatton was the son of Christopher Hatton, 1st Baron Hatton and the former Elizabeth Montagu (daughter of Sir Charles Montagu, she was killed in the castle explosion).

+Her mother, Lady Cecilia Tufton was the fourth daughter of John Tufton, 2nd Earl of Thanet and Lady Margaret Sackville (eldest daughter and sole heiress of Richard Sackville, 3rd Earl of Dorset and Lady Anne Clifford, Baroness Clifford).
+Anne was presumably named after her great grandmother Lady Anne Clifford (1590-1676) who was alive when she was born.

+While at court, some of the court ladies were shocked by Lady Nottingham's extreme show of religious gesture while praying in the royal chapel.

 Personal life

-On 29 December 1685, she was married to Daniel Finch, 2nd Earl of Nottingham, who was more than twenty years her senior.
-The earl's first wife, the former Lady Essex Rich, died in childbirth in 1684, leaving one surviving daughter (Lady Mary Finch, who married William Savile, 2nd Marquess of Halifax and John Ker, 1st Duke of Roxburghe).
+On 29 December 1685, she was married to Daniel Finch, 2nd Earl of Nottingham (later also 7th Earl of Winchilsea), who was more than twenty years her senior.
+The earl's first wife, the former Lady Essex Rich, who was her distant cousin died in childbirth in 1684, leaving one surviving daughter (Lady Mary Finch, who married William Savile, 2nd Marquess of Halifax and John Ker, 1st Duke of Roxburghe).
 From Anne's twenty-two pregnancies, the couple had at least thirteen surviving children, including: